AyhamAl-Ali/CTF-Dump/CTFs/ChristmasYogosha/Missions Forum/README.md

         }
     }
 ```
-- From the codes above, reading `MissionDebug` we see potential traget `runtime.exec((String) this.debug);` this statement is executing a shell command :D AMAZING!
+- From the codes above, reading `MissionDebug` we see potential target `runtime.exec((String) this.debug);` this statement is executing a shell command :D AMAZING!
-- Bug how can we make it do that? there is no link between debug and the website!
+- But how can we make it do that? there is no link between debug and the website!
-- Going back to the first file we see `ObjectOutputStream` and `byteArrayOutputStream`which are known to have relation with **Java Deserialization Attacks** :D and so far I only solved one of these challs before but it was much simpler but the same/similar concept after all
+- Going back to the first file we see `ObjectOutputStream` and `byteArrayOutputStream`which are known to have relation with **Java Deserialization Attacks** :D and so far I've only solved one of such challs before but it was much simpler but mostly all are very similar concept
-- From the first file we see that it's getting the value of **Mission** from the **cookies**, trying to post a mission using the website page seems to not work at all
+- From the first file we see that it's getting the value of **latest_mission** from the **cookies**, trying to post a mission using the website page seems to not work at all (/mission)
 - ![5.png](./assets/5.png)
 - Seems like there is some hidden restrictions on any page that don't match specific pages like `/backup` so that means we have to inject the cookies manually based on the code we understood in the first file
-- We need to create a Java Serialized object (that calls the `MissionDebug#readObject` and set `debug` field to the shell command we like) that serialized object must be encoded in base64 as the source code states
+- We need to create a Java Serialized object (that calls the `MissionDebug#readObject` and set `debug` field to the shell command we like) that serialized object must be encoded in base64 as the source code states (Note that `readObject` is called automatically when the object is deserialized so it will be called by MissionController)
 - With some searching I found this amazing tool called [ysoserial](https://github.com/frohoff/ysoserial) and [Java-Deserialization-Exploit](https://github.com/njfox/Java-Deserialization-Exploit) but I didn't dig deep into them as they seem to have specific exploits based on the imported packages which I didn't find any matches for
 - So I searched more until I found this [article from PortSwigger](https://portswigger.net/web-security/deserialization) and [this](https://portswigger.net/web-security/deserialization/exploiting) and this [important example](https://github.com/PortSwigger/serialization-examples)
 - After understanding the idea better and better and from the example link I tried to recreate the files and packages and make a serialized object encoded with base64 to put it in the cookies to give me RCE!